+Hearing changes

-- Hearing changes: The drug cisplatin can cause ringing in your ears (tinnitus).
+The drug cisplatin can cause ringing in your ears (tinnitus).
 You may not be able to hear some high-pitched sounds as well.
 You will have a hearing test before and during treatment to check your hearing.
+Let your doctor know if you have any problems with your hearing.

+Later side-effects

-Let your doctor know if you have any problems with your hearing. - Later side-effects: There is an increased risk of developing high cholesterol, diabetes and heart problems after having chemotherapy as a young adult, so it's a good idea to follow a healthy lifestyle.
-See page 55 for more.
+There is an increased risk of developing high cholesterol, diabetes and heart problems after having chemotherapy as a young adult.
+It's a good idea to follow a healthy lifestyle.
+See page 73 for more details.
 Many years after chemotherapy there is a very slightly increased risk of developing a second cancer.
 For more information, talk to your doctor.

-For more information on the side-effects of chemotherapy or a copy of the booklet Understanding Chemotherapy, call our Cancer Nurseline on 1800 200 700 or visit a Daffodil Centre.
+For more information on the side-effects of chemotherapy or a copy of the booklet Understanding chemotherapy and other cancer drugs, call our Support Line on 1800 200 700 or visit a Daffodil Centre.